 The mobile app development market is growing massively.
 In this digital transformation dedicated era, investing in a mobile app is a golden opportunity for businesses.
-According to Statista, as of the first quarter of 2021, there are around 3.48 million mobile apps on the Google Play store and 2.22 million apps available on the Apple store.
+In the third quarter of 2021, users downloaded 27.6 billion apps from Google Play and 8.1 billion downloads happened on the Apple App Store.
 Although the competition is high for a new entrant, not supporting a mobile app could be a big mistake given that most of the world’s population is already preferring mobile apps as their favorite touchpoint.

 According to another study by eMarketer, the average time spent on the app is significantly higher than the time spent on the web browser.